Read the entries to previous WriteStuff competitions.

 The past hour was one big blur, I don’t remember a thing, then all of a sudden a high-pitched tone rings through my ear.
 Before I know it I'm out into a deep, deep sleep.
 All I can hear are the nurses mumbling into the distance but one word stands out, “coma”.
 My heart starts racing, hearing every beat it makes, I feel the blood pumping around my body running so fast.

 Waking up I find myself sitting in an open field covered in daisies.
 I’m so confused.
 It's all so real!
 On my left I can hear the birds chirping in the trees along with a group of friends playing on the swings.
 And on my right I hear the waves crashing against the rocks on the beach with families eating ice creams and children building sand castles.
 It's what i’ve always wanted.
 This is the life i’ve always wanted to live.

-By Abbie Girard, year 8, La Mare de Carteret School
+By Millie Leadbeater, year 7, La Mare de Carteret School

 One night the pigs on Pig Island were having a big party in their massive muddy puddle.
 They were ce...Read story

 By Rohan Morris, year 6, Amherst School